yegoD1/schedulechecker/README.md

 # How to Use
 This tool can alert you when an opening is discovered for your classes. **You should launch the jar file through running `launchJarMac.command` or `launchJarWindows.bat`.**\
 You first must check on the class scheduling website and then copy the class symbol, number, and section.
-If you would like keep tracking for any class regardless of section, you can leave that field empty.\
+If you would like to keep tracking for any class regardless of section, you can leave that field empty.\
 **You have to keep the program open in order for classes to be actively checked.**

 ## Adding the Certificate/"Certificate not added to keytool" Warning or Constantly Loading